All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can I start my GLP-1 medication while waiting for prior authorization?

 In most cases, no (your pharmacy won't dispense the medication without PA approval unless you pay cash.
-However, some pharmacies offer a limited "bridge supply" for urgent situations.
+But some pharmacies offer a limited "bridge supply" for urgent situations.
 Ask your provider about this option.
 Alternatively, you can start treatment through a cash-pay telehealth platform like FormBlends while your PA processes.

 What happens if my prior authorization expires?